 SEO Ranking and Blogging

 One sure thing you might be doing right is blogging.
 Besides writing about company announcements, you may have plenty of reasons to post a blog entry.
-Whether it is to build your brand or provide expert tips, a blog is a goldmine to any website.
+Whether it is to build your brand or provide expert tips, a blog is a goldmine for any website.
 Then, there’s the SEO side of the spectrum which helps rank your website according to relevancy and authority.
 DesignRush, A Top SEO Company suggests The following six reasons how your blog can boost your SEO ranking.

 1. Unique Content